debtcollective/powerreport.debtcollective.org/_news_analysis/privateequityloans.markdown

 Among its rivals, Mariner stands out for the frequent use of mass-mailed checks, which allows customers to accept a high-interest loan on an impulse — just sign the check.
 It has become a key marketing method.

-<mark>The company’s other tactics include borrowing money for as little as 4 or 5 percent — thanks to the bond market — and lending at rates as high as 36 percent, a rate that some states consider usurious;<mark> <aside>"Thanks to the bond market" just means that the government lets rich people borrow money at a low rate and then make a killing by lending it to the rest of us at high prices.</aside> making millions of dollars by charging borrowers for insurance policies of questionable value; operating an insurance company in the Turks and Caicos, where regulations are notably lax, to profit further from the insurance policies; and aggressive collection practices that include calling delinquent customers once a day and embarrassing them by calling their friends and relatives, customers said.
+<mark>The company’s other tactics include borrowing money for as little as 4 or 5 percent — thanks to the bond market — and lending at rates as high as 36 percent, a rate that some states consider usurious;<mark> <("Thanks to the bond market" just means that the government lets rich people borrow money at a low rate and then make a killing by lending it to the rest of us at high prices.)> making millions of dollars by charging borrowers for insurance policies of questionable value; operating an insurance company in the Turks and Caicos, where regulations are notably lax, to profit further from the insurance policies; and aggressive collection practices that include calling delinquent customers once a day and embarrassing them by calling their friends and relatives, customers said.

 Finally, Mariner enforces its collections with a busy legal operation, funded in part by the customers themselves: The fine print in the loan contracts obliges customers to pay as much as an extra 20 percent of the amount owed to cover Mariner’s attorney fees, and this has helped fund legal proceedings that are both voluminous and swift.
 Last year, in Baltimore alone, Mariner filed nearly 300 lawsuits.
 In some cases, Mariner has sued customers within five months of the check being cashed.